Mtarfa: History

-The British left a prominent impact on the most visible architecture in town by the building of the St. David's Barracks.
+The British left a prominent impact on the most visible architecture in town by building the St. David's Barracks.
 After the British left Malta, the barracks were reused for multiple purposes, primarily social housing, and the town expanded further more into other modern residential areas.
-In 1988, architects Keith Cole and Joseph M. Spiteri were commissioned to modify the barracks and convert them into homes for a roughly 2,000 people.
+In 1988, architects Keith Cole and Joseph M. Spiteri were commissioned to modify the barracks and convert them into homes for roughly 2,000 people.
 After completion, they were appointed to design other new apartments, as one building, on a site provided by the Housing Authority.

 Politics and administration

 Mtarfa was formerly part of Rabat local council, when local councils were first set up in Malta in 1993.
 In 2000 Mtarfa elected its first local council, after an amendment was made to the Local Councils Act.

 In April 2008, due to failure on the part of the council to meet at least once a month as required by the Local Council Act, the Prime Minister Lawrence Gonzi recommended to the President of the Republic to dissolve the local council and to set up a temporary committee to administer the affairs of the locality.
 The Mtarfa local council had failed to meet since November 2007 allegedly over disagreements on the appointment of the council's Executive Secretary.
 A special election was held in 2008 after the dissolution of the council.
 The town has gone on to vote in further local council elections.

 Mtarfa was declared an Autonomous Pastoral zone in 2000, and became an independent parish in the denomination of the Roman Catholic Church on 8 December 2004.
 The parish church is also dedicated to Saint Lucy.